neilbellamy/gyrid/README.md

 Gyrid
 =====

-Gyrid is a Bluetooth detection and analysis system.
-Gyrid was the wife of Harald 'Bluetooth' Gormsson.
+Gyrid is a Bluetooth detection and analysis system

+Gyrid was the wife of Harald 'Bluetooth' Gormsson

 Requirements
 ============

 Gyrid is a set of bash scripts for Linux

-You probably already have the BlueZ Bluetooth stack
+You probably already have the BlueZ Bluetooth stack, which offers these utilities

   * hcitools
   * l2ping